kontron/devicetree-sal28/README.md

 supports it.
 Load `can1.dtso` to enable it.
 Please note, that this also requires a modified RCW, because CAN1 shares pins with the I²C PM bus.

+### 400kHz for I²C GP and PM

+The I²C GP and PM bus can be switched to 400kHz by using either `i2c-gp-400khz.dtso` or `i2c-pm-400khz.dtso`.

 ### Second ethernet link to the internal switch

 By default, only one 2.5Gb/s link to the internal switch is active.
 This